lambdaclass/concrete/docs/PASSES.md

 7. **Store-load forwarding:** Block-local value forwarding (invalidated by calls/memcpy).
 8. **Fixpoint convergence:** The pass iterates to a fixpoint — re-running cleanup does not change the output.

-### What EmitSSA assumes (preconditions)
+### What BackendIR / EmitSSA assumes (preconditions)

-EmitSSA is a pure translation; it does not validate its input.
-It assumes:
+EmitSSA is currently a pure translation; it does not validate its input.
+Until BackendIR exists, it assumes:

 1. All SSAVerify invariants hold (dominance, phi correctness, branch safety).
 2. All SSACleanup optimizations have been applied (no dead blocks, no trivial phis).
 3. Aggregate types are passed/returned by pointer (the ABI contract from Lower).
 Exception: extern fn calls with `#[repr(C)]` struct args use ABI-flattened integer registers (see postconditions above).
 4. String literals are deduplicated globally (from Lower).
 5. Vec operations carry correct element-size metadata.

+After BackendIR lands, these assumptions should move into `BackendIRVerify`, and `EmitLLVM` should consume `ValidatedBackendIR`, not raw SSA.
+Direct SSA-to-LLVM emission should be retired once the BackendIR-mediated LLVM path reaches parity.

 ### Invariant chain